idealius/transpose_covid_timeseries/readme.md

 A. This is the last **total** of cases or deaths for Sweden.
 I somewhat arbitrarily chose it as a litmus test for other regions.
 You can ignore it as it doesn't affect the output data.

 ### Major Bugs
-4/21/2021: None known
+4/23/2021: None known

 ### Fixed Bugs
-4/21/2021: The author of the data source added an extra row of UK data which was a total, scripts adjusted to fix this.
+4/23/2021: Population table.csv updated so Czechia is renamed to Czech Republic for per capita data

+4/21/2021: A comma in one of the UK regions caused its data to be duplicated.
+This was fixed by removing commas in region names
 Netherlands also had a problem with Bonaire et al being left out of data calculations, this is fixed.

 11/21/2020: Netherlands was added twice to global output files because of "Bonaire, Sint Eustatius and Saba", so Bonaire (and outlying islands) section was removed